jkclee123/boulder-sp/docs/prd.md

 * **Story 3.4: Pass Transaction Logging**
     * **As a** user, **I want** to see a log of all my pass activities, **so that** I can track my transfers and consumptions.
     * **Acceptance Criteria**:
-        1. A `passLog` record is created for every successful transfer and consumption.
+        1. A `passRecord` record is created for every successful transfer and consumption.
         2. The log includes `fromUserRef`, `toUserRef`, `count`, `price`, `action` ('transfer' or 'consume'), and `gym`.
-        3. The "Pass Log" page displays all log records where the current user is a participant.
+        3. The "Pass Record" page displays all record entries where the current user is a participant.

 * **Story 3.5: Contact Seller from Market**
     * **As a** buyer, **I want** to contact a seller from the market page, **so that** I can arrange payment.